nachivpn/kripke-style/artifacts/modal_natural_deduction.md

 # Modal Natural Deduction

-A small overview on how natural deduction systems (of some flavour) can be used as proof systems for normal modal logics.
+A small overview on how natural deduction systems can be used as proof systems for normal modal logics.

 ## Motivation